-Carte blanche à Christian Lacroix: Cognacq-Jay Museum, Museum of 18th Century Art, Paris
+Carte blanche à Christian Lacroix: Cognacq-Jay Museum, Paris

 The Cognac-Jay Museum is revealed through a carte blanche offered to Christian Lacroix.